1 9 9 2 (Australia)

 12 x 30 minute episodes

-In the fly-on-the-wall tradition of his earlier programme, The Family, producer Paul Watson captured the domestic ups and downs of a typical Australian family in this warts-and-all 12-part documentary series.
+In the fly-on-the-wall tradition of his earlier programme, The Family (which brought infamy to the Wilkins family of Reading), producer Paul Watson captured the domestic ups and downs of a typical Australian family in this warts-and-all 12-part documentary series.

-The Baker-Donaher family lived in a well-off suburb in the south of Sydney called Sylvania Waters.
+The Baker-Donaher family lived in a wealthy harbourside suburb in the south of Sydney called Sylvania Waters.

 Heads of the family were rich divorcees Noeline Baker and Laurie Donaher, who had been in a de facto relationship for 14 years and were proud of the hard-working way in which they had built up their wealth, and determined to enjoy it to the full.